terraform-google-modules/terraform-google-gsuite-export/examples/cloud_function/README.md

 - App Engine API: `appengine.googleapis.com`

 ## Prerequisites

-See the Pypi project [documentation](https://pypi.org/project/gsuite-exporter/) for supported APIS and destinations
+See the Pypi project [documentation](https://pypi.org/project/gsuite-exporter/) for supported APIS and destinations.

 ### Service account
 We need two Terraform service accounts for this module: